Skip to main content

 Apply winterizer when your 2-inch soil temperature falls through 50°F, typically late October to mid-November for cool-season lawns.
 This guide covers the late-fall nitrogen window, regional timing, why warm-season lawns skip it, and product selection.
 Sourced from university turfgrass extension research.

-When to apply pre-emergent in fall: when 2-inch soil temperatures fall back through 70°F and keep declining.
-This guide covers poa annua and winter annual weeds, the falling-soil trigger, regional windows from the Upper Midwest to the Gulf Coast, the overseeding conflict, split applications for the South, and product picks.
+Apply fall pre-emergent when 2-inch soil falls back through 70°F and keeps declining; that crossing is when poa annua and winter annual weeds sprout.
+Regional windows from the Upper Midwest to the Gulf Coast, the overseeding conflict, split applications for the South, and product picks.
 Sourced from university turfgrass extension research.

 Core aeration relieves compaction, but timing decides whether the lawn recovers in a week or struggles for a month.
 Learn the soil-temperature windows for cool-season and warm-season grass, why hollow tines beat spikes, how often to aerate by soil type, and how to pair aeration with overseeding and fertilizer.
 Step-by-step guide sourced from 15+ university turfgrass extensions.